-The Include standard log toolbar check box is selected by default.
-When selected, the toolbar in the Log window that you see in the COMSOL Desktop is included in the application.
+The Include standard log toolbar checkbox is selected by default.
+When enabled, a toolbar appears in the Log window, similar to the one in the COMSOL Desktop.

 The figure below shows a part of an application user interface containing a log window.